jhuapl-bio/taxtriage/docs/tass_scoring_methods.md

 ### 2.3 Abundance Metrics (RPM / RPKM)

 Computed in `compute_scores_per()`.
-These normalize read counts by sequencing depth and genome length:
+Raw read counts aren't directly comparable between samples because some samples have more total reads than others, and some organisms have bigger genomes (which naturally attract more reads).
+RPM and RPKM normalize for these differences:

 ```
 RPM  = numreads / (total_reads / 1,000,000)